 OK look, starting seeds indoors is like running a marathon, I imagine.
 You finish it thinking I am never doing this sh***t again!
 Your muscles are sore, you are tired, sweaty, stinky, hurt…

 But then before you know it you want to do it again.
 You have to, you miss the pain, you miss the recognition, you need to feel the feeling of achievement.

 But I did start 600 seeds this spring and let me tell you, it was painful.
-Planting, caring, taking in and out to harden every day, and the transplanting!
+Planting, caring for, taking the trays in and out to harden every day… And the transplanting!
 600 transplants by hand!
-Good lord.
+Good Lord.
 I thought my body was about to break.